 It is based on the Jewish people’s deep historical connection to the land of Zion (ancient Jerusalem) and their right be free from persecution, exile, and the threat of extermination.

 It targets Jews, individually and collectively, and can include the Jewish State.
 It has adapted over time to link Jews to societal ills and harmful stereotypes.

-Antisemitism did not end with the horrors of the Holocaust.
+Antisemitism did not end with the Holocaust.

-Hatred of Jews is not solely a Jewish problem.
 Antisemitism is a sign of an intolerant society.